 Residents undergoing training at the University of Toronto's Obstetrics & Gynaecology program, as well as residents from outside of our Department, University, or Canada, may want to do an elective of their choice.
 Guidelines for residents in our program are available on our resident intranet.
-Below, you will find information on elective options for non-University of Toronto Obstetrics & Gynaecology residents, contacts for electives specialty areas, and information on rural electives.
+Below, you will find information on elective options for non-University of Toronto Obstetrics & Gynaecology residents and contacts for electives specialty areas.

-Electives for University of Toronto Obstetrics & Gynaecology Residents
+Electives for Non-University of Toronto Obstetrics & Gynaecology Residents

-Residents from outside of our Department, University of Toronto, or Canada can apply for an elective with the Department of Obstetrics & Gynaecology.
+Residents from outside the University of Toronto can apply for an elective with the Department of Obstetrics & Gynaecology.
 For general information on elective training, please refer to the Postgraduate Medical Education (PGME) website.
+Below are additional details.

 Elective registration for residents at a Canadian University who have Canadian citizenship or Permanent residency status

-- Eligibility: If you are registered in a training program outside of Canada, the language of patient care must be English or French (as required by the CPSO policy), and you must have completed a minimum of 2 years of training
+- Eligibility: If you are registered in a training program outside of Canada, the language of patient care must be English or French (as required by the CPSO policy), and you must have completed a minimum of (2)-two years of training.

 - Salary: The elective applicant’s home university must continue to pay the applicant’s salary during the elective.
 International applicants must also state the amount of home-clinical site annual salary and provide official evidence of this salary.